|_ Construction Systems||

 roof, atrium and facade market, the bespoke unitised aluminium curtainwalling market and

-the raised access floor market, across the United Kingdom and Ireland.
+the raised access floor market, across the United Kingdom.
 As part of the TSK

 group of companies, MERO-SCHMIDLIN (UK) PLC has both the local knowledge and expertise to